 By working with spouses and caretakers, and establishing a routine with how you take your kids in and out of your car, you can help to reduce the chance of an accident like this happening.
-Finding a routine that works for you may look different for everybody, but these are some places to start:
+Your routine may look different, but these are some places to start:

 - Keep a stuffed animal (or something similar) in the car seat, and every time you put the child in, bring the stuffed animal into the front with you.